babariviere/flutter_sms/example/README.md

-# sms_plugin_example
+# sms_example

-Demonstrates how to use the sms_plugin plugin.
+Demonstrates how to use the sms plugin.

 ## Getting Started